Alex Brundle: Formula Palmer Audi

 In the closing months of 2006, Brundle moved to open-wheel racing by taking part in the Formula Palmer Audi Autumn Trophy, in which he finished 21st overall.
 For 2007, he stayed in the category for the season's main championship, finishing eleventh, and also returned to the Autumn Trophy afterwards, improving to eighth.

-In 2008, he returned to FPA for a second season, taking a pole position and three podium finishes on his way to sixth position in the championship.
+In 2008, Brundle returned to FPA for a second season, taking a pole position and three podium finishes on his way to sixth position in the championship.
 His father Martin, inspired by his son's progress, also raced in the round of the championship held at Spa-Francorchamps.

 FIA Formula Two Championship

 Brundle signed to drive for the relaunched FIA Formula Two Championship in 2009.
 He drove car number 5 in the series, and joined Jolyon Palmer and Jack Clarke in graduating to it from the previous year's FPA championship.
 He finished nineteenth in the championship, amassing five points.